 Helping these exceptional young people is rewarding to us.
 The process of receiving and reviewing scholarship applications gives us renewed energy and optimism for the future of agriculture and cattle feeding.
 Thank you to all of the donors who make these financial awards possible.
 Our annual fundraising golf tournament is a great opportunity to support this program.
-Get the sponsorship and participation details here.
-See below to find out which students received this year's scholarships, and more info about our scholarship program.
+Visit the News & Events section of the website to get sponsorship and participation details.
+See below to learn more about past scholarship recipients.

 Peyton Curtis (Ritzville/Cal-Poly San Luis Obispo) John J. Para Memorial

 Hadley Dotts (Deer Park/Spokane Community College) Gerd Sievers Memorial